Wind-River/vxworks7-ros2-build/README.md

 ## VxWorks ROS 2 development

 The following example shows how to develop and run ROS 2 package called `my_package` under VxWorks.
 It is recommended to prototype it first under the native ROS 2 build environment that contains the same ROS 2 version as a VxWorks one.
-After package is developed and tested, it can be copied and compiled under VxWorks ROS 2 build environment.
+After the package is developed and tested, it can be copied and compiled under VxWorks ROS 2 build environment.

-### Step 1: create and test new ROS 2 package under native ROS 2 build environment
+### Step 1: create and test a new ROS 2 package under the native ROS 2 build environment

 1. Follow [the procedure](#native-ros2-compilation) of how to prepare native ROS 2 build environment.
 2. Create a new ROS 2 package